- December 4, 2018

-Pharma marketing has gone full circle in the last decade – high-end management systems, responsive UIs, e-detailing, crunch data accuracy, eDetailing and a lot more are now an integral part of the system.
+Pharma marketing has gone full circle in the last decade – high-end management systems, responsive UIs, crunch data accuracy, eDetailing and a lot more are now an integral part of the system.
 You would think that’s just about how far we can go with pharma marketing.
 However, a lot is at stake with regards to how the pharma industry shapes its marketing efforts in 2019.
 The upcoming year is set to witness new breakthroughs and trends.
 Here’s a collection of the most striking trends that will grip pharma marketing through 2019.

 Strategic multichannel approach